razbakov/guten-abend/pages/index.md

 # We are open 24/7

-Guten Abend is a social hub, where you can socialize and have fun.
-Join and you will get emails about our next events.
+Guten Abend is a social hub to socialize and have fun.
+We meet via Zoom online.
+Join to get emails about our next events.

 <cta href="https://bit.ly/2JgRhXm">
 Join Now